duneroadrunner/SaferCPlusPlus/index.md

 In order to ensure safety, shared objects can only be accessed through lock pointers or immutable fixed pointers.
 If you have an existing object that you only want to share part of the time, you can swap (using `std::swap()` for example) the object with a shared object when it's time to share it, and swap it back when you're done sharing.

 Note that not all types are safe to share between threads.
 For example, because of its iterators, `mstd::vector<int>` is not safe to share between threads.
-(And neither is `std::vector<int>`.) `nii_vector<int>` on the other hand is.
+(And neither is `std::vector<int>`.) [`nii_vector<int>`](#nii_vector) on the other hand is.
 Trying to share the former using access requesters or immutable fixed pointers would result in a compile error.

 ### TUserDeclaredAsyncShareableObj

 As with passing objects between threads, when using the library to share an object among threads, the object must be of a type identified as being safe to do so.
 If not, a compiler error will be induced.
 The library knows which of its own types and the standard types are and aren't safely shareable, but can't automatically deduce whether or not a user-defined type is safe to share.
-So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the `us::TUserDeclaredAsyncShareableObj<>` template.
+So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the transparent `us::TUserDeclaredAsyncShareableObj<>` template.

 As with objects that are passed between threads, a type that is safe to share should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.